-8.4 Limited capabilities (FMT_LIM.1) [Admin]
+6.4 Limited capabilities (FMT_LIM.1) / Loader

-The TSF ensures that the Secure Flash Loader and the final test capabilities are unavailable in USER configuration, in accordance with SFP_4: Limited capability and availability Policy [Admin].
+The TSF ensures that the Secure Flash Loader and the final test capabilities are unavailable in User configuration, in accordance with SFP_4: Loader Limited capability Policy.

-8.5 Limited availability (FMT_LIM.2) [Test] & [Admin]
+6.5 Limited availability (FMT_LIM.2) / Test & (FMT_LIM.2) / Loader

-- 269 The TOE is either in TEST, ADMIN or USER configuration. - 270 The only authorised TOE configuration modifications are: - TEST to ADMIN configuration, - TEST to USER configuration, - ADMIN to USER configuration. - The TSF ensures the switching and the control of TOE configuration. - The TSF reduces the available features depending on the TOE configuration.
+- The TOE is either in Test, Admin (aka Issuer) or User configuration.

+- The only authorised TOE configuration modifications are:

+- Test to Admin configuration,

+- Test to User configuration,

+- Admin to User configuration.